teaguestockwell/fullstack-template/README.md

 ### Serverless Connection Pooling

 Initially I used AWS RDS, but the serverless functions quickly exhausted all the connections to my small RDS instance.
-One possible solution is using AWS RDS Proxy to pool connections on postgres.
-Unfortunately, because of the way RDS proxy pins connections it cant be used with [prisma](https://www.prisma.io/docs/guides/deployment/deployment-guides/caveats-when-deploying-to-aws-platforms).
-Another way may be to roll a custom PgBouncer on an EC2 instance.
-I ended up switching to Digital Ocean because they offered a managed PostgreSQL with PgBouncer.
-Another thing to keep an eye on in the future is [prisma's data proxy](https://www.prisma.io/docs/concepts/components/prisma-data-platform#data-proxy) as a managed connection pool and ORM as a service that can reduce lambda cold start times by offloading part of the ORM.
+One possible solution was to use AWS RDS Proxy to pool connections on Postgres.
+Unfortunately, because of the way AWS RDS Proxy pins connections it couldn't be used with [Prisma](https://www.prisma.io/docs/guides/deployment/deployment-guides/caveats-when-deploying-to-aws-platforms).
+Instead of hosting a custom PgBouncer on an EC2 instance, I switched to Digital Ocean because they offered a managed PostgreSQL RDS service with PgBouncer pre configured.

+In the spirit of a serverless architecture and reading, I eventually ended up using Planet Scale because it's built on top of [Vitess](https://vitess.io/) - a MySQL Db sharding middleware created to scale Youtube.

+Another thing to keep an eye on in the future is [Prisma's data proxy](https://www.prisma.io/docs/concepts/components/prisma-data-platform#data-proxy) as a managed connection pool and ORM as a service that can reduce lambda cold start times by offloading part of the ORM.

 ### Presigned Image Uploads